 Does anyone question you are using a professional camera?

 Haters Gonna Hate.
-There have been a few clients, family members and wedding guests that had doubts.
-Though a few of these same people later told me they were blown away by the results and bought themselves a Fuji X camera.
+As a result there have been a few clients, family members and guests that expressed doubts.
+Furthermore a few of these same people later told me they were blown away by the results and bought themselves a Fuji X camera.

 Fuji X bodies are much smaller cameras than pro DSLRs, and as a result some photographers find them uncomfortable to hold.
 I like the ergonomics but think adding a grip is essential for all-day pro use.
 I prefer the MHG-XT2, other’s love the optional battery grip.

 How is the image quality?

 Fantastic.
-The X series cameras have great detail, low Chromatic Aberrations, accurate AWB, and the high-iso noise is similar to DSLRs.
+X series cameras have great detail, low Chromatic Aberrations, accurate AWB, and the high-iso noise is similar to DSLRs.
 Fuji’s highlight holding is acceptable in RAW, even better in JPEG.

 How are the RAW files?

 There’s debate on whether Fuji’s “X-Trans” sensor produces better or worse results.
 Honestly the results are just different.
-I like Fuji RAWs, to me they look organic/more like film.
-Fuji RAWs have wonderful Dynamic Range and can be pushed +/- 5 stops in post.
+Fuji RAWs, to me, look organic/more like film.
+RAF file have wonderful Dynamic Range and can be pushed +/- 5 stops in post.
 I also think the Fuji RAW files scale up better for huge prints.
 If you want to dig deeper into X-Trans (Fuji) vs Bayer (everyone else) camera sensors.

 Did your post-processing change?

-Yes.
-I did have to build all new presets and you will too.
-Fuji RAWs are different.
-Sharpening and noise reduction, in particular, require different settings in post-processing software from other raw formats.
+Yes, building all-new presets may be required.
+It seems like Fuji RAWs are different.
+Sharpening and noise reduction, most of all, require different settings in post-processing software from other raw formats.

 How is the Battery life?

-With mirrorless the sensor is powered all the time.
-Also small camera equals small battery.
-One battery lasts about 3 hours, so it is necessary to carry a few extras in your bag.
+Mirrorless cameras power the sensor all the time and a small camera equals a small battery.
+One battery lasts about 3 hours, therefore it is necessary to carry a few extras in your bag.
 It takes seconds to change batteries.
-The XT-2 has a new battery level indicator that’s more accurate and less likely, compared to other mirrorless cameras, to give you the dead battery warning out of nowhere.
+Fuji’s XT-2 has a new battery level indicator that’s more accurate and less likely, compared to other mirrorless cameras, to give you the dead battery warning out of nowhere.
 Fuji batteries also don’t hold a charge for weeks idle so charge them right before every shoot.